 The University of Tennessee encourages students to be intentional about their leadership, academic, and professional development during their time on campus.
 CliftonStrengths helps students identify their talents, develop those talents into strengths, and apply their strengths in experiences that will help them be successful.

 All students are able to take the CliftonStrengths talent assessment at no cost via:

 - their first-year transitional course (includes transfer seminar course)

 - through an academic coach in the Academic Success Center

 - a career course through the Center for Career Development & Academic Exploration

 - through a leadership coach in the Jones Center for Leadership and Service

 CliftonStrengths for Student Organizations

 Maximize the experience, effectiveness, and efficiency of your student organization’s executive board, leadership team, and general membership through CliftonStrengths.
 The campus-wide CliftonStrengths Facilitation Team can present on a number of topics that best fit the needs of your organization.
 Learn more here.
-There is no cost for facilitation, unless an assessment code is needed.
+There is no cost for facilitation.

-If you have members who have not yet taken the assessment and/or enrolled at the University prior to Fall 2020, there is a $14 charge for each assessment code.
-If you’re not sure if your members have taken the assessment, please send a roster with names and UTK emails to firstname.lastname@example.org and request a report.
+If you have members who have not yet taken the assessment, please plan appropriately to give them time to take it before the facilitation date.
+If you’re not sure if your members have taken the assessment, please send a roster with names and UTK emails to email@example.com and request a report.